ros2/ros2_documentation/source/How-To-Guides/Visualizing-ROS-2-Data-With-Foxglove.rst

 Visualize URDFs: View and manipulate your URDF model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Foxglove's `3D panel supports displaying Unified Robotics Description Format (URDF) models <https://docs.foxglove.dev/docs/visualization/panels/3d/#custom-layers>`__ in the context of your robots’ world.

-To visualize and control your robot model in Foxglove, open the web or desktop application and add a `URDF Viewer <https://docs.foxglove.dev/docs/visualization/panels/3d/#add-urdf>`__ panel to your layout.
+To visualize and control your robot model in Foxglove, open the web or desktop application and add a 3D panel to your layout.

-Then, drag and drop your URDF file into that panel to visualize your robot model.
+Add as many URDF models as you want as custom layers in the 3D panel, using HTTP/HTTPS URLs (web and desktop) or file:// and package://-prefixed URLs (desktop only).

+In addition to these URLs, the 3D panel can also display URDFs from a /robot_description topic.

 .. image:: foxglove/urdf.png
   :width: 300 px
   :alt: Foxglove's URDF Viewer panel

-Select any topic publishing a ``JointState`` message to update the visualization based on the published joint states (defaults to ``/joint_states``).

-Toggle to "Manual joint control" to set joint positions using the provided controls.
+Once added to the 3D panel, the URDF file will populate the transform tree with frames and transforms based on the model’s links and joints.

+It’s important to note that Foxglove uses different defaults from RViz—if your meshes are not displaying properly, you may want to adjust the “Ignore COLLADA <up_axis>” (for DAE meshes) and “Mesh up axis” (for STL and OBJ meshes) options in the panel settings’ “Scene” section.

+You can update this tree by publishing transform messages to move the URDF model’s joints positions—if you’ve used JointState messages before, you can use a robot_state_publisher node to transform them into TF messages at runtime.

+You can also control your model’s joints manually via the panel settings interface.

 .. image:: foxglove/urdf-joints.png
   :width: 500 px